Located along the Snake River about 20 miles south of Kuna, Idaho.

 The dam was built in 1901 to provide electricity to nearby mines.
 Swan Falls is the oldest hydroelectric generating site on the Snake River.
 Idaho Power built a new power plant in the mid-1990s.
 The old plant is now a museum.

-The historic powerhouse museum is open each Saturday through Sept.
-3, 2022, from 10 a.m. to 4 p.m. for self-guided tours.
+The historic powerhouse museum is open Saturdays through Sept.
+2, from 10 a.m. to 4 p.m. for self-guided tours.
 We also encourage visitors to check out the interpretive signs in the adjacent park that outline the geologic and cultural history of the area.

 Pedestrian access across the dam is open during daylight hours.